appblocks-hub/open_tms/contribution.md

 ## Prerequisites
 1. You need a Linux/Unix machine.
-2. Node.js must be installed.Node version of 16 or greater is needed.
+2. Node.js must be installed.Node version of 16 is needed.
 3. Docker engine and Docker Compose must be installed.
 4. Understanding of block architecture and function block development is required.